FahimFaisalAbir/COMP-44161-FF/README.md

 ### Data Preparation
 - Data were preprocessed by handling missing values, scaling numeric features, and encoding categorical variables.
 - Both **Label Encoding** and **One-Hot Encoding** options were implemented for flexibility.
-- Mode imputation was applied to ensure consistent treatment of missing information.
+- Median / Mode imputation was applied to ensure consistent treatment of missing information.

 ---